PaperMC/PaperDocs/source/waterfall/getting-started.rst

 The amount of RAM can be set by changing the numbers in the ``-Xms`` and ``-Xmx`` arguments.

-For more advanced Java tuning, see `Aikar's tuning page <https://mcflags.emc.gs>`_.

-To configure your server, see the :doc:`../waterfall-server/configuration` page.
+To configure your server, see the :doc:`../waterfall/configuration` page.

 Updating The Server
 ~~~~~~~~~~~~~~~~~~~